DheerajSai24/Coders-of-Delhi/README.md

-# Social Network Data Analysis
+# Coders Of Delhi

 ## Overview
 This project demonstrates fundamental data analysis techniques using pure Python, without relying on specialized data analysis libraries.
-It simulates a basic social network analysis by processing user connections and page interactions from JSON data.
+It analyzes employee data from Coders Of Delhi, processing employee connections and page interactions from JSON data.

 ## Project Structure

-- `data.json` - Original dataset containing user and page information
+- `data.json` - Original dataset containing employee and page information
 - `data2.json` - Alternative dataset (used in some scripts)
 - `cleaned_data.json` - Processed dataset after cleaning operations
 - `Cleaning_data.py` - Script for data cleaning and preprocessing
-- `FindingPeopleYouMayKnow.py` - Algorithm to suggest potential connections
+- `FindingPeopleYouMayKnow.py` - Algorithm to suggest potential colleague connections
-- `FindingPagesYouMightLike.py` - Algorithm to recommend pages based on user interests
+- `FindingPagesYouMightLike.py` - Algorithm to recommend pages based on employee interests
-- `load_user_data.py` - Utility script to load and display user information
+- `load_user_data.py` - Utility script to load and display employee information

 ## Data Structure

 The dataset contains two main components:

-### Users
+### Employees
-Each user has:
+Each employee has:
 - `id` - Unique identifier
-- `name` - User's name
+- `name` - Employee's name
-- `friends` - List of user IDs representing connections
+- `friends` - List of employee IDs representing connections
-- `liked_pages` - List of page IDs the user has liked
+- `liked_pages` - List of page IDs the employee has liked

 ### Pages
 Each page has: